 Use of Aggregate Information Yahoo! automatically collects order information but may only use this information in the aggregate.
 Log Files: Like most standard Web site servers POSPaper uses log files.
 This includes referring/exit pages, page views, and keywords to analyze trends and administer the site.
-IP addresses, etc. are not linked to personally identifiable information.
+IP addresses, etc. are not linked to personal information.
 Protected Ordering Information All online transactions at Yahoo!
 Stores are handled with industry-standard SSL encryption.
 When you enter your credit card number into the order form, it is transmitted across the Internet in an encrypted (scrambled) form, then decoded when it gets to us.
 For added security, we also encrypt the credit card number when it is stored on disk, and when we forward it to the merchant.
 If you are not the kind of person who worries about being hit by lightning as you're crossing the street, you probably don't have to worry that your credit card number will be intercepted on the way to a secure Web site.
 According to CNN, "The prevalent opinion...is that on-line credit card use is actually no riskier for consumers than traditional "low-tech" transactions."
 We order products online all the time, both as a company and as individuals.
 When we use a credit card to buy something online, we feel at least as safe as we would using one in a store or restaurant.
 Public Forums Our web site offers publicly accessible blogs or community forums.?
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.?
 To request removal of your personal information from our blog or community forum, contact us at support@pospaper.com. ?In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.